How is PQRS data reported to CMS?

 Can Ingenious Med assist us in interpreting our CMS reports?

 Ingenious Med has extensive experience interpreting the CMS PQRS participation reports, and we invite you to contact us if you would like to spend some time discussing the implications of your report.
-Please contact your Account Manager or Technical Support if you would like to set up conference.
+Please contact your account manager or Ingenious Med Technical Support if you would like to set up conference.

-Reporting Rate for a given measure is the percentage of triggers for which we have an answer on record (including our default “unknown” answers, which equates to “did not perform the measure action” for reporting purposes).
-Since PQRS is (for the most part) still “pay-for-reporting”, Reporting Rate is the criteria reimbursement payments and negative payment adjustments reference.
+Reporting rate for a given measure is the percentage of triggers for which we have an answer on record (including the default “unknown” answers, which equates to “did not perform the measure action” for reporting purposes).
+Since PQRS is mostly still “pay-for-reporting,” reporting rate is the criteria reimbursement payments and negative payment adjustments reference.

-Performance Rate for a given measure is their ratio of good care to bad care based on the answers provided by the MD.
-It is not currently used for reimbursement, but these are the ratings CMS will post to the Physician Compare website, so the physician’s Performance Rate could still directly affect the bottom line for their practice.
-While PQRS is technically still “pay-for-reporting”, any measure with a 0 performance rate for the participation period will not count towards that provider’s 3-measure minimum for successful participation.
+Performance rate for a given measure is the ratio of good care to bad care based on the answers provided by the physician.
+It is not currently used for reimbursement, but these are the ratings CMS will post to the Physician Compare website, so the physician’s performance rate could still directly affect the bottom line for their practice.
+While PQRS is technically still pay-for-reporting, any measure with a zero performance rate for the participation period will not count towards that provider’s three measure minimum for successful participation.

 What PQRS reports are available from Ingenious Med?

-- In-depth reports (Provider/Measure-level) are available through IM’s premium Imagine reporting service.
+• In-depth reports (provider/measure-level) are available through IM1’s advanced analytics reporting suite.

-- PQRS Registry participants will receive participation feedback reports from IM at the conclusion of the data submission period.
+• PQRS Registry participants will receive participation feedback reports from Ingenious Med at the conclusion of the data submission period.